15 Iceland Photos to Inspire Your Next Trip

 Across from Jökulsárlón Glacier Lagoon, view diamonds on Iceland’s black sand beach!
 This might be the favorite of my Iceland photos!

 As the glacier melts from Jökulsárlón Glacier Lagoon, they break off and go into the sea to then wash up on the shore.
-The contrast of the black sand and ice creates a diamond looking effect.
+The contrast of the black sand and ice creates a diamond-looking effect.
+In my opinion, this is one of the best black sand beaches in Iceland.

 There are also tons of awesome places to see during your road trip toJökulsárlón Glacier Lagoon!

 A trip to Iceland would not be complete without visiting the town of Vik.
-Get ready to walk on stunning black sand beaches, intense waves crashing, and viewing the towering basalt columns!
+Get ready to walk on stunning black sand beaches, intense waves crashing, and view the towering basalt columns!

-The basalt columns are a creation of basaltic lava cools from the bottom up creating long columns in massive clear-cut hexagons!
+The basalt columns are a creation of basaltic lava that cools from the bottom up, creating long columns in massive clear-cut hexagons!

 Iceland Landscape Photos

-Next, the big geyser called Strokkur.
+Likely one of the most famous geysers in Iceland is Strokkur.
 It is the show stopper at the geothermal area in Iceland and shoots out water about every 10 minutes or so!
 Each spout can reach up to 30 meters (100 ft).
 You can find this bad baby on the Golden Circle!

 Kerið Crater Lake